 Mass Offerings On the weekly newsletter are listed the masses that have been requested for the week.
 It is usual to give a donation to the church when requesting the saying of a mass.

 Buildings for letting.
-We have two Church halls which are available for rent on either a regular or a one off basis.
+We have a Church hall which is available for rent on either a regular or a one off basis.
 The lettings policy is available from the parish office at the presbytery

 Special Collections From time to time we will have special collections these might be for the parish for example for flowers for Easter and Christmas or for other causes such as the Family Fast collection for CAFOD.
 Please support these if you can.